Skip to main content

 How quickly can your SOC respond to a banking security incident?

-Our financial SOC maintains a target mean time to detect of under 15 minutes and mean time to respond of under 1 hour for critical banking threats.
-We operate pre-built playbooks for common financial attack scenarios including ransomware, payment fraud, and account takeover campaigns.
+Our financial SOC targets a mean time to detect of under 15 minutes.
+For critical banking threats, mean time to respond is under 1 hour.
+We run pre-built playbooks for ransomware, payment fraud, and account takeover.

 Q